 A copy of the Faculty of Engineering Regulations regarding appeals may be obtained from the Faculty Office, E6-050 Engineering Teaching and Learning Complex.

-83.4 Calculators in Examinations
+Calculators in Examinations 83.4

 Instructors must specify in the syllabus for each course, the course policy with respect to calculators in examinations.
 The policy choices are: